ls1intum/Artemis/docs/dev/guidelines/client-tests.rst

 8. Try to make expectations as specific as possible.
 If you expect a specific result, compare to this result and do not compare to the absence of some arbitrary other value.
 This ensures that no faulty values you didn't expect can sneak in the code base without the tests failing.
 For example :code:`toBe(5)` is better than :code:`not.toBeUndefined()`, which would also pass if the value wrongly changes to 6.

+9. We try to use as few expectation functions as possible so new developers don't need to learn many functions (i.e. :code:`.toBe(true)` instead of :code:`.toBeTrue()`).

 9. For situations described below, only use the uniform solution to keep the codebase as consistent as possible.
 Otherwise refer to the standard `Jest API <https://jestjs.io/docs/expect>`_ or the `Jest Extended API <https://github.com/jest-community/jest-extended#api>`_.

   +--------------------------------------------------------+----------------------------------------------------------------+